fe9lix/CodingKeys/README.md

 #### Saving Changes
 Whenever you save the file, the mappings are automatically reloaded and should immediately take effect.
-**Important Note**: Please make sure to use correct JSON syntax.
+Please make sure to use correct JSON syntax.
 The app currently handles errors poorly, so chances are the app won't start or crash if there are errors in this file.
 If something goes wrong, make sure to copy your mappings and then re-install the app.